top of page

 uncap.jpg

 Our bees live here -- year round.
-The core of our stock has spent many winters here in the Ridge and Valley Appalachians (EPA ecoregion 67), tucked between the generally higher, more rugged Allegheny Mountains to the west and Blue Ridge Mountains to the east.
+Since 2017, the core of our stock has wintered here in the Ridge and Valley Appalachians (EPA ecoregion 67), tucked between the generally higher, more rugged Allegheny Mountains to the west and Blue Ridge Mountains to the east.
 Forests cover about 50% of the land, and there is great diversity of aquatic habitats.
 Just south of the 40th parallel north, we are barely far enough south to overwinter bees outdoors, according to the common wisdom of a century ago.

 Cities in our ecoregion include Harrisburg, Carlisle, Chambersburg, Altoona and State College, PA to the north; Winchester, Front Royal and Harrisonburg, VA to the south; and many in between, from Hagerstown to Cumberland, MD, and Martinsburg, Charles Town and Romney, WV.